falithurrahman/tl-mr3420_v5_openwrt/Exroot Configuration/Installation.md

 #### Installation steps
 * Make sure we are connected to openWRT router, whether it's through LAN or WiFi.
+* Open Putty, and connect to our openWRT IP address at 192.168.1.1.
+* These devices should have enough space to install the packages we need.
+So i recommend a fresh start.
+Remove all packages we've installed to add functionality, as those only wasting space now.
+After we make the extroot, we will have all space you need.
+From the command line interface on putty write (on a single line).
+This installs packages needed for a partition with ext4 filesystem.<br>
+> opkg update && opkg install block-mount kmod-fs-ext4 kmod-usb-storage e2fsprogs kmod-usb-ohci kmod-usb-uhci fdisk <br>
 * Configure /etc/config/fstab to mount the rootfs_data in another directory in case we need to access the original root overlay to change our extroot settings.
 It can be done by typing command below in putty.
 >DEVICE="$(awk -e '/\s\/overlay\s/{print $1}' /etc/mtab)" <br>
 >uci -q delete fstab.rwm <br>